 10 Academic Phrases Your Writing Doesn't Need

 In the English language, certain phrases have to be paired together to make sense.
-You essentially can't have one without the other, and the connective and contrasting phrases on the one hand…on the other hand are one such pairing that is commonly misused.
+You essentially can't have one without the other, and the connective and contrasting phrases on the one hand… on the other hand are one such pairing that is commonly misused.
 Simply put, you cannot use on the other hand without first including on the one hand.
-Even when used correctly—to contrast connected ideas in support of your argument—these academic phrases can usually be cut from your writing.
+Even when used correctly—to contrast connected ideas in support of your argument—you can usually remove these academic phrases from your writing.

 In order to is one of those phrases that is often used to help new English writers understand or structure sentences.
-It is also used when native English speakers are learning another language and translating that language back into English.
+Native English speakers also use it when they are learning another language and translating that language back into English.
 So, it makes sense that in order to appears in many examples of academic writing.
-The reality is that in order to is an example of overwriting (i.e., using more words than necessary) and can almost always be written simply as to.
+The reality is that in order to is an example of overwriting (i.e., using more words than necessary); that means you can almost always write to instead.